-If you want, you can record this onto a TF or micro SD card for playback at a later time.
 This function can even be sound triggered when automation is switched on.

-- Good vision with record facility.
+- Good vision with sound-light detection.

-1. VTech VM321-2 Baby Monitor
+VTech VM321-2 Baby Monitor

 Crystal Clear Sound

-Keeping tabs on your little bundles of joy is no problem with a powerful zoom and automatic built-in night vision.
+Keeping tabs on your little bundles of joy is no problem with a powerful zoom and automatic night vision.
 This lets you make sure they are safe and sound.

 Both video and audio are transmitted securely via a 2.4 GHz frequency to ensure security and privacy.

-- Crystal clear sound with background noise elimination.
+- Crystal-clear sound with background noise elimination.

 - Vibration alert function on the monitor.